The Ultimate Food Map of Europe

 We have chosen to list Scotland here, instead of absorbing it under the United Kingdom.
 Mostly, we really wanted to feature Haggis, as it might be amongst one of the most unique meals in Europe.

-Haggis consists of a sheep’s or calf’s offal mixed with oatmeal, suet, and seasoning and boiled in a bag, traditionally one made from the animal’s stomach.
-Maybe you get to try some on this guided secret Food Tour in Edinburgh?
+Haggis consists of a sheep’s or calf’s offal mixed with oatmeal, suet, and seasoning and boiled in a bag, traditionally made from the animal’s stomach.
+Maybe you can try some on this guided secret Food Tour in Edinburgh?

 40. England

-Read about our awesome experience on this London Food Tour, what a great time!
+Read about our fantastic experience on this London Food Tour; what a great time!

 Food Map of Europe - England